These Easter Grass Sugar Cookies with M&M’S Eggs are an adorable cookie recipe for Easter!

 - 1 teaspoon vanilla extract

-- a few drops of green gel paste coloring
+- green gel paste food coloring (just a few drops)

-- Prepare the cookies: In a medium bowl, whisk together the cake flour, baking powder, baking soda and salt.
+- In a medium bowl, whisk together the cake flour, baking powder, baking soda and salt.

 - In a large bowl, use an electric mixer to combine the butter and sugar.
 Beat until creamy.
 Add in the sour cream, egg and vanilla, and continue to mix until well-combined.
 Add the dry ingredients and mix until incorporated.
 Transfer the dough to the medium bowl, cover with plastic wrap and refrigerate for several hours (or overnight) until the dough has firmed up.

 - Preheat the oven to 350 degrees F. Line baking sheets with parchment paper or silpat mats.
 Roll heaping tablespoonfuls of dough into balls and place them on the prepared cookie sheets 2-inches apart (the dough will be sticky).
 Place a little bit of sugar in a small bowl.
 Wet the bottom of a drinking glass with water, dip in the sugar and use the bottom of the glass to flatten each cookie-- dip in sugar again before flattening each cookie to prevent sticking.